eper-io/tig/readme.md

 - tig is ideal for data streaming workloads as a middle tier.
 - tig can handle streaming bottlenecks as a result being cleaned up, but handling pushes
 - tig cannot force update a push.
 Any deletion propagates over time giving chance to restore.
+- See [example](documentation/tig.sh) to see the power of a code commit generating docker script.

 ## Examples